whawker/react-jsx-highcharts/README.md

 There are 3 HOCs in this project, [provideChart](https://github.com/whawker/react-jsx-highcharts/blob/master/src/components/ChartProvider/index.js), [provideAxis](https://github.com/whawker/react-jsx-highcharts/blob/master/src/components/AxisProvider/index.js) and [provideSeries](https://github.com/whawker/react-jsx-highcharts/blob/master/src/components/ChartProvider/index.js).

-In the vast majority of cases, there is no need to use these HOCs directly - but the have been exposed anyway - they are useful if you want to create your own components with this library.
+In the vast majority of cases, there is no need to use these HOCs directly - but they have been exposed anyway - they are useful if you want to create your own components with this library.

+## Common issues

+**I updated the data of my chart series, and the chart did not update** As Objects and Arrays are passed by reference, React thought your component props had not changed.
+You should clone the data object before modifying it.
+See the [`addDataPoint`](https://github.com/whawker/react-jsx-highcharts/blob/master/examples/utils/data-helpers.js#L19-L20) utility function used in the demos as an example.